 A related phenomenon involves the increasing number of cumulus clouds being reported and photographed by the general public.
-This is another clear sign that water vapor is being driven up to higher altitudes than normal, allowing the sun to illuminate them even after it has set from the observer's perspective.
+This is another clear sign that water vapor is being driven up to higher altitudes than normal, allowing the sun to illuminate them even before it has risen or after it has set from the observer's perspective.